-- (1) These amounts reflect the grant date fair value of RSUs as determined by the closing price of the Common Stock on the date of grant.
-Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - (2) These amounts reflect the grant date fair value of stock options as determined under FASB ASC Topic 718 and using the Black-Scholes model.
-The underlying valuation assumptions for stock option awards are further disclosed in Note 15, Share-Based Compensation, to our consolidated financial statements filed with our Annual Report and Note 15, Stockholders' Equity, to our consolidated financial statements filed with our annual reports on Form 10-K for the years ended December 31, 2013 and 2012.
-Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - (3) Represents the dollar value of annual cash bonus awards earned under the Bonus Plan by each NEO.
-Because Mr. Bergers joined our Company after commencement of the 2013 performance period under the Bonus Plan, the 2013 amount shown for Mr. Bergers represents the annual cash bonus awarded outside the Bonus Plan, which was nevertheless calculated and paid in the same manner as if it had actually been awarded under the plan. - (4) See "All Other Compensation" table below for additional information. - (5) Mr. Casady began the year with a base salary of \$800,000, but received an increase in salary to \$900,000 during the year. - (6) Mr. Arnold began the year with a base salary of \$500,000, but received an increase in salary to \$550,000 during the year. - (7) Mr. Arnold began the year with a base salary of \$440,000, but received increases in salary to \$475,000 and then to \$500,000 during the year. - (8) Mr. Arnold began the year with a base salary of \$400,000, but received an increase in salary to \$440,000 upon his promotion to chief financial officer. - (9) Mr. Bergers joined the Company on August 5, 2013, and therefore he did not receive compensation from the Company in 2012.
-His compensation is disclosed for the years ended December 31, 2014 and 2013.
+- Represents the total compensation expense that will be recognized for these awards determined under FASB ASC Topic 718.
+RSUs are valued using the closing price of the Common Stock on the date of grant.
+We use the Black-Scholes model to estimate our compensation cost for stock option awards.
+The underlying valuation assumptions for stock option awards are further disclosed in Note 15, Share-Based Compensation, to our consolidated financial statements in our Annual Report and Note 15, Stockholders' Equity, to our consolidated financial statements filed with our annual reports on Form 10-K for the years ended December 31, 2013 and 2012.
+Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - Represents the dollar value of annual cash bonus awards earned under the Bonus Plan by each NEO.
+Because Mr. Bergers joined our Company after commencement of the 2013 performance period under the Bonus Plan, the 2013 amount shown for Mr. Bergers represents the annual cash bonus awarded outside the Bonus Plan, which was nevertheless calculated and paid in the same manner as if it had actually been awarded under the plan. - See "All Other Compensation" table below for additional information. - (4) Mr. Casady began the year with a base salary of \$800,000, but received an increase in salary to \$900,000 during the year. - (5) Mr. Arnold began the year with a base salary of \$500,000, but received an increase in salary to \$550,000 during the year. - (6) Mr. Arnold began the year with a base salary of \$440,000, but received increases in salary to \$475,000 and then to \$500,000 during the year. - Mr. Arnold began the year with a base salary of \$400,000, but received an increase in salary to \$440,000 upon his promotion to chief financial officer. - Mr. Bergers joined the Company on August 5, 2013, and therefore he did not receive compensation from the Company in 2012.
+His compensation is therefore disclosed for the years ended December 31, 2014 and 2013. - Represents a signing bonus.

-- (10) Represents a signing bonus. - (11) Ms. Oroschakoff joined the Company on September 3, 2013 and was not a named executive officer in 2013.
+(10) Ms. Oroschakoff joined the Company on September 3, 2013 and was not a named executive officer in 2013.
 Her compensation is therefore only disclosed for the year ended December 31, 2014.